adamrogoyski/tetris/README.md

 * Multi-dimensional data structures
 * Time and frame handling
 * State that needs to be accessed and updated
+* Command-line arguments

 The following languages are implemented:

 * C (SDL)
 * C++ (SDL)
 * Go (SDL)
+* Javascript (NodeJS using SDL and Canvas)
 * Pascal (SDL)
 * Perl (SDL, SDLx)
 * Python3 (Pygame using SDL)